carpetmat/Project3/README.md

     <td>Figure 5.</td>
   </tr>
 </table>

+<br><p> Examining figures 3, 4, and 5, we can see earthquakes sorted by magnitude ranges.
+Interestingly at the lower end of the Jaun De Fuca plate is a triple point of three different boundary points.
+This location seems to exhibit a large number of low magnitude quakes.
+While the top edge, at the meeting of a divergent and convergent boundary appears to exhibit a greater number of higher magnitude quakes.
+Meanwhile very few earthquakes seem to appear along convergent boundary between the Jaun De Fuca and North American plate, instead appearing much further inland.</p><br>

 ## References:
 1. Ooistaff, “OOI Team First to See April 24, 2015 Eruption of Axial Seamount,” Ocean Observatories Initiative, 29-May-2019.
 [Online].
 Available: https://ooi-website.whoi.edu/2015/07/ooi-team-first-to-see-april-24-2015-eruption-of-axial-seamount/.
 [Accessed: 03-Mar-2020].